aboutcode-org/clearcode-toolkit/README.rst

 +----------------+-------------+-------------+--------------+-----------------+---------+

 Such a large number of files breaks about any filesystem: a mere directory listing can take days to complete.
-To avoid size and number issues, the JSON data fetched from the ClearlyDefined API are stored as gzipped-compressed JSON both as real files or as blobs in a simple PosgresSQL database key by the file path.
+To avoid these file size and number issues, the JSON data fetched from the ClearlyDefined API are stored as gzipped-compressed JSON as blobs in a PosgresSQL database keyed by the file path.
 That path is the same as the path used in the ClearlyDefined "blob" storage on Azure.
+You can also save these as real files gzipped-compressed JSON files (with the caveat that this will make the filesystem crumble and this may require a specila mkfs invocation to create a filesystems with enough inodes.

 Requirements